Union Station Rail Corridor

-The Union Station Rail Corridor (USRC) is a corridor of railway tracks that exist through and adjacent to Union Station in downtown Toronto.
-It is 6.4 km long, approximately stretching from Bathurst Street (mile 1.1) in the west to the Don River in the east, making it the largest rail passenger facility in Canada.
+The Union Station Rail Corridor (USRC) is a corridor of railway tracks that exist through and adjacent to Union Station in downtown Toronto, Ontario, Canada.
+It is 6.4 km long, approximately stretching from Bathurst Street (mile 1.1) in the west to the Don River in the east, making it the largest rail passenger facility in the country.

 Operations

 Union Station is the busiest passenger transportation hub in Canada, serving 250,000 people daily.
 It is a central hub for the Via Rail Corridor intercity service, the central hub for GO Transit commuter rail service for the Greater Toronto and Hamilton Area, and the terminus of the Union Pearson Express which connects to Canada's second-busiest transportation hub, Toronto Pearson Airport.
 It also provides connections to the Toronto subway, municipal and intercity bus services, and other active transportation modes.
 More than half of all Canadian intercity passengers and 91% of Toronto commuter train passengers travel through Union Station.
 To serve all this rail traffic, the USRC has up to 14 tracks across its width and four interlockings that add up to a total of 40 km of laid track.
 It also has platforms, over 180 signals, 250 switch machines, and various other associated infrastructure.